ds2643/logging-service/README.md

 2. Testing story leaves much to be desired
 - Automated testing is currently limited to modest property and schema level testing (e.g., testing for a key expected to be present in a return value from a function).
 An approach lending further confidence to the implementation might be to include more example based tests.

+3. Limitation in determining min and max connections:
-3. Ties in the minimum and maximum connections are currently ignored.
+- Ties in the minimum and maximum connections are currently ignored.
 For example, if two times share 3 connections and 3 connections is the minimum, both should be outputted.
 This behavior should be regarded as a bug.
 Updating the implementation to output a collection would be more appropriate.